Ladies, it's high time you got your fair share.

 If the employer can't give you what you want…

-You have the MOST leverage in negotiations.
-There is a chance a company won’t be able to give you any more than what they are offering, but they might be able to give you a few extra vacation days or let you work from home once a week.
+You have the MOST leverage in salary negotiations and to get a raise.
+There is a chance a company won't be able to give you any more than what they are offering, but they might be able to give you a few extra vacation days or let you work from home once a week.
 There are things that can be important to you as a prospective employee other than money, but just make sure you get those other agreed-upon benefits in writing.